 At Run Like a Girl we love a good graduation party! .. so we normally hit the pub for celebratory drinks straight after the final session.
-Going forward, you will become part of the Improver group.
-Much like the Beginners programme, the Improvers workouts are carefully planned to work on enhancing your pace and performance through a good mix of speed based sessions and longer distances.
+Going forward, you will become part of the Improver group although we do take you through a transitional period first to ease you into the next stage of training, called the Graduates.
+Much like the Run30 programme, the Improvers workouts are carefully planned to work on enhancing your pace and performance through a good mix of speed based sessions and longer distances.

 I'm not sure whether I'm a Beginner or Improver, which group should I join?

 The Run30 group is for those who have never run before or are returning to running after a long period of rest.
 If you are able to run either 5km or around 30 mins comfortably then we recommend the Improvers group for you.

 The 8 week Beginners course costs £30 (with early bird prices available) which includes a shiny Run Like a Girl medal and a wrist band as well as achieving true runner status in a friendly and supportive group environment.
 Once you have completed Run30 then we take you through a three week transitional period which involves benchmarking your 5km run and a gentle introduction to speed training - this is FREE.
 If you then decide to stay on as an Improver then you will need to join as a member.
 More information about this can be found here.

 I've previously attended a Beginners course but would like to do it again, do I have to pay?

 Afraid so yes, each course you attend must be paid for.
 If you are unable to complete a course due to injury or illness and are able to provide us with evidence of this then we will be happy to waive the fee, once only.